Group Permutation Testing in Linear Model: Sharp Validity, Power Improvement, and Extension Beyond Exchangeability: From permutation-selection assumptions to group permutations

-Initially, the CPT constructed from \citet{lei2021} relies on invariance under the left shifting operator, as shown in \Cref{sec::exact_tests}.
-In this section, we consider enhancing the left shifting group $P_K^L:=\{P_k\}_{k=0}^K$ to satisfy \Cref{assump::leftshifting} for any permutation group $\mathcal{P}_K$ satisfying \Cref{assump::grouppermutation}; $K$ is the hyper-parameter.
-Assuming $\epsilon$ is exchangeable, we can also provide a Type I error bound.
+Initially, the CPT constructed from \citet{lei2021} relies on invariance under the left-shifting operator, as shown in \Cref{sec::exact_tests submateral}.
+In this section, we generalize CPT from the left-shifting group $P_K^L:=\{P_k\}_{k=0}^K$ to an arbitrary permutation group $\mathcal{P}_K$ satisfying \Cref{assump::grouppermutation}, where $K$ is the hyperparameter.